-Substantially all of the Company's revenue is derived from product sales.
-Product revenue is recognized when performance obligations under the terms of a contract are satisfied, which occurs for the Company upon shipment or delivery of products or services to its customers based on written sales terms, which is also when control is transferred.
-Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring the products or services to a customer.
-The Company determines whether delivery has occurred based on when title transfers and the risks and rewards of ownership have transferred to the customer, which usually occurs when the Company places the product with the customer's carrier or deliver the product to a customer's location.
-The Company regularly reviews its customers' financial positions to ensure that collectability is reasonably assured.
+Substantially all of our revenue is derived from product sales.
+Product revenue is recognized when performance obligations under the terms of a contract are satisfied, which occurs for us upon shipment or delivery of products or services to our customers based on written sales terms, which is also when control is transferred.
+Revenue is measured as the amount of consideration we expect to receive in exchange for transferring the products or services to a customer.
+We determine whether delivery has occurred based on when title transfers and the risks and rewards of ownership have transferred to the customer, which usually occurs when we place the product with the customer's carrier or deliver the product to a customer's location.
+We regularly review our customers' financial positions to ensure that collectability is reasonably assured.

 Warranty Costs.
-The Company provides limited warranties for parts and labor at no cost to its customers within a specified time period after the sale.
+We provide limited warranties for parts and labor at no cost to our customers within a specified time period after the sale.
 Our standard warranty on new products is two years from the date of delivery to the customer.
 We offer a limited extended warranty of up to five years on our certified DC power systems based on application and usage.
-The Company's warranties are of an assurance-type and come standard with all Company products to cover repair or replacement should product not perform as expected.
+Our warranties are of an assurance-type and come standard with all of our products to cover repair or replacement should product not perform as expected.
 Provisions for estimated expenses related to product warranties are made at the time products are sold.
 These estimates are established using historical information about the nature, frequency and average cost of warranty claim settlements as well as product manufacturing and recovery from suppliers.
 Management actively studies trends of warranty claims and takes action to improve product quality and minimize warranty costs.
-The Company estimates the actual historical warranty claims coupled with an analysis of unfulfilled claims to record a liability for specific warranty purposes.
+We estimate the actual historical warranty claims coupled with an analysis of unfulfilled claims to record a liability for specific warranty purposes.

 Inventory.
 Inventories are stated at the lower of cost or net realizable value, with cost determined on a first-in, first-out ("FIFO") basis.
-The Company records adjustments to its inventory based on an estimated forecast of the inventory demand, taking into consideration, among others, inventory turnover, inventory quantities on hand, unfilled customer order quantities, forecasted demand, current prices, competitive pricing, and trends and performance of similar products.
+We record adjustments to our inventory based on an estimated forecast of the inventory demand, taking into consideration, among others, inventory turnover, inventory quantities on hand, unfilled customer order quantities, forecasted demand, current prices, competitive pricing, and trends and performance of similar products.
 If the estimated net realizable value is determined to be less than the recorded cost of the inventory, the difference is recognized as a loss in the period in which it occurs.
 Once inventory has been written down, it creates a new cost basis for inventory that may not subsequently written up.